A lot of people are going to get rich(er) at these small Wall Street firms

 The numbers are especially impressive when one considers the size of these firms.
 Evercore had about 1,000 employees in 2013, while Centerview employs between 200 and 225 people.
 Moelis has about 650 employees.

-Evercore’s revenues came from its work on Avago’s $36 billion deal for Broadcom, Abbott’s deal for Alere, and Shire’s deal for Dyax, among others.
+Evercore’s revenues came from their work on Avago’s $36 billion deal for Broadcom, Abbott’s deal for Alere, and Shire’s deal for Dyax, among others.

 Centerview worked on Johnson Controls’ bid for Tyco International, the group of investors including Mondelez International’s deal for Keurig Green Mountain, and Mylan’s bid for Meda.